 A checklist helps ensure certain chores are completed to a certain standard, such as dinner cleanup.
 Otherwise, I’ll find all the dishes dumped in the sink and what looks like an exploded loaf of bread all over the counters.
 My dinner cleanup list includes clearing the table, putting up the food, loading the dishwasher, hand washing pots and pans, wiping the counters and the stove, and sweeping around the table.
 This leaves the kitchen and dining area reasonably clean for an easier start the next day.

 I have my children work in teams to accomplish tasks like cleaning out the car.
 One handles trash pickup, and the other pulls out all the toys and clothes hiding under the seats.
 My older children own one or two responsibilities.
 For example, my oldest checks the diaper bag after every outing and restocks it.
 If we’re out of wipes, she puts more in.
 I let her know if I use the last of something or think of a special item we might need for later.

 In spite of any child’s protests, chores are a great tool for a busy family.
 Many hands make light work and keep a stressed mom from drowning in housework.
-Scheduling, organizing, and training help ensure the success of involving children in chores.
+Scheduling, organizing, and training during chore time help ensure the success of involving children in chores.

 One day your children may even thank you for the practical skills chores teach…but don’t hold your breath.